 - Place the crevice tool on your vacuum cleaner hose and run it along the affected area.

-- Dip a white rag in warm water and vigorously scrub the black marks.
+- Dip a clean white rag in warm water and vigorously scrub the black marks on the carpet.

 - If the spots are still there, then you’ll have to resort to some detergent.